From the MIRAGE III to the MIRAGE 2000, the reputation of the delta-winged fighter spans the globe as the elusive

-An advanced digital “Fly-by-Wire” (FBW) Flight Control System (FCS) provides for longitudinal stability and superior handling performance.
+An advanced digital “Fly-by-Wire” (FBW) Flight Control System (FCS) provides longitudinal stability and superior handling performances.
 The FCS is quadruple redundant with three digital channels and one separately designed analog channel, with no mechanical back-up: design independence between channels is key to avoiding simultaneous anomalies on all channels.

-The Flight Control System of the RAFALE attains the highest level of flight safety by leveraging on the extensive experience of DASSAULT AVIATION in Fly-by-Wire technology: one million flight hours without a single accident caused by the FCS.
+The Flight Control System of the RAFALE attains the highest level of flight safety by leveraging on the extensive experience of DASSAULT AVIATION in Fly-by-Wire technology: one million flight hours without a single accident thanks to the FCS.

 The RAFALE is safe and easy to fly in all flight regimes, featuring the same precise, yet benign handling performance in all load-out configurations throughout the flight envelope.